Mohinga: The Soul of Burma in a Bowl

 The origins of Mohinga can be traced to the lush Irrawaddy Delta, where riverine communities created a soup from local ingredients: lemongrass, banana stem, and rice.
 The first recorded references to it date back to 18th-century Konbaung-era poetry, and over centuries, it evolved into a staple that transcended class, geography, and time.

+In a country where rice is the heartbeat of every meal, Mohinga emerged as a nourishing breakfast that brought warmth and sustenance to farmers and traders before a long day of work.
 Its appeal lies in its balance: the tang of lemongrass, the depth of the broth, the silkiness of noodles, and the satisfying crunch of chickpea fritters (baya kyaw).
 If you ever eat your way through Burma, you will realise that no two bowls are the same, and that is part of its charm.

 One dish, many faces